Link copied!

 Dividing Mind with Worry

 "The eye is the lamp of the body.
-If your eye is single, your whole body will be full of light."
+So if your eye is single, your whole body is full of light."

 — Matthew 6:22

-In this meditation, we feel the experience of a mind divided with worry, yitseph, and the experience of a single eye, unified in the unfolding sabyaneh.
+In this meditation, we feel a mind divided with worry, yitseph, and a single eye, unified in the unfolding sabyaneh.

 Contemplation 19:22